zostaw/llama-cpp-racket/README.md

 Once you build the project, you can get rid of everything apart from:
 - *libllama.dylib* - main dependency, containing llama.cpp code
-- *racket.rkt* - contains the bindings that allow to call functions from above library
+- *llama.rkt* - contains the bindings that allow to call functions from above library

 You need to have installed [ffi/unsafe library](https://docs.racket-lang.org/foreign/index.html) for racket.
 The examples at the end show how you can incorporate it within your project.